Tharun24/A4C/README.md

 ### Configuration

-Each of these folders has Config.py file where we can specify the game_name, step_size, switching_time can be configured
+Each of these folders has Config.py file where we can specify the game_name, step_size, switching_time, etc.